 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral techniques have their roots in stoic philosophy.
+Cognitive behavioral therapy techniques have their roots in stoic philosophy.
 You can think of CBT as using your mind to critically think about how you are thinking, and then to actively begin thinking differently.
 Your brain is built to recognize and create patterns which is why CBT can be so powerful.
 Sleep itself is just another pattern that can be affected by the mind.

 In this randomized, placebo-controlled clinical trial, at a single academic medical center, CBT was tested along with traditional pharmacological approaches for insomnia.
 78 older adults participated to see how best to treat their insomnia, both short and long term.